hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

-Samy ended up using 13€ worth of credits on the project, using a storage bucket and the compute engine service.
+Samy (s222887) ended up using 13€ worth of credits on the project, using a storage bucket and the compute engine service.
 The compute engine service is way more expensive than the data storage.

-Mike used 0 € worth of credits, because he used the infrastructure provided by others.
+Mike (s232050) used 0 € worth of credits, because he used the infrastructure provided by others.

+Malgorzata (s223322) used 2.41$ worth of credits.
+Most of it was used by experiments within Compute Engine, the rest was used by Storage Bucket and a bit by Cloud Run.

 TODO other members